Updated: Aug 23

 Down below, I am going to give an answer to this question by listing the 9 conditions and rules all traders willing to trade this powerful option strategy must follow.
-Respect these 9 rules to increase significantly your chances of success.
+Respect these 9 rules to pick the best straddle option strategy up and increase significantly your chances of success.

 1. Pick at-the-money (ATM) options